PixelExperience/development/keystone/README.md

 +-------------------------------+
 ```

-The Android repo workspace is required to have a structure as follows.
+To support vendor overlays the Android repo workspace is required to the
+following structure.

 ### Root directory